 - 20 City facilities received an initial disinfection for coronavirus and other germs.
 Disinfecting spray bottles are placed in each bathroom and staff will continue spraying the common touch points in their areas.
-All staff is encouraged to practice regular hand-washing and providing increased disinfection of common areas.
+Staff members are encouraged to practice regular hand-washing and provide increased disinfection of common areas.

 - Center for Disease Control and Prevention

 - For daily updates about COVID-19 in North Carolina, text COVIDNC to 898211